MITLibraries/python-lambda-template/README.md

 ## Required ENV

+- `SENTRY_DSN` = If set to a valid Sentry DSN, enables Sentry exception monitoring.
+This is not needed for local development.
 - `WORKSPACE` = Set to `dev` for local development, this will be set to `stage` and `prod` in those environments by Terraform.

 ## Running locally